 Aid in Dying – A medical practice that allows mentally capable, terminally ill adults to request a prescription for life-ending medication from their physician, which the person may self-administer if and when s/he chooses.
-Where medical aid in dying is currently authorized—Oregon, Washington, Montana, Vermont, California, Washington, D.C., Hawai‘i and New Jersey—doctors are required to confirm that a patient is fully informed and provide the patient with information about additional end-of-life options, including comfort care, hospice and pain control before providing a prescription.
+Where medical aid in dying is currently authorized—Oregon, Washington, Montana, Vermont, California, Washington, D.C., Hawai‘i, New Jersey and Maine—doctors are required to confirm that a patient is fully informed and provide the patient with information about additional end-of-life options, including comfort care, hospice and pain control before providing a prescription.
 Aid in dying is the preferred terminology of several healthcare organizations.
 Terms like “assisted suicide” do not accurately describe aid in dying (see below).

 Death with Dignity - The freedom to die peacefully and in control.
 It is also the name given to aid-in-dying laws that have advanced in a number of states over the years.
 Oregon’s landmark aid-in-dying law, enacted in 1997, is called the Oregon Death With Dignity Act.
 Washington state’s 2008 law is the Death With Dignity Act.

 DNR – Stands for “do not resuscitate,” a medical order making clear an individual’s request that no measures be taken to resuscitate them if their heart or breathing stops.
 The order is made while the individual is mentally capable and conscious, or by that individual’s healthcare proxy if he or she is not.